phest/VRTK/DOCUMENTATION.md

  * `public enum AllowedController` - Allowed controller type.
   * `Both` - Both controllers are allowed to interact.
-  * `Left_Only` - Only the left controller is allowed to interact.
+  * `LeftOnly` - Only the left controller is allowed to interact.
-  * `Right_Only` - Only the right controller is allowed to interact.
+  * `RightOnly` - Only the right controller is allowed to interact.
  * `public enum ValidDropTypes` - The types of valid situations that the object can be released from grab.
-  * `No_Drop` - The object cannot be dropped via the controller
+  * `NoDrop` - The object cannot be dropped via the controller
-  * `Drop_Anywhere` - The object can be dropped anywhere in the scene via the controller.
+  * `DropAnywhere` - The object can be dropped anywhere in the scene via the controller.
-  * `Drop_ValidSnapDropZone` - The object can only be dropped when it is hovering over a valid snap drop zone.
+  * `DropValidSnapDropZone` - The object can only be dropped when it is hovering over a valid snap drop zone.
  * `public int usingState` - The current using state of the object. `0` not being used, `1` being used.
 Default: `0`
  * `public bool isKinematic` - isKinematic is a pass through to the `isKinematic` getter/setter on the object's rigidbody component.